redhood-97/T-Reqs/README.md

 <p><b><font size="100px">How to use ?</font></b><br></p>
 <br>
-        Basically, the only prerequisite required for execution is the Java Runtime Environment (JRE).
+        Basically, the only prerequisite required for execution is the Java Runtime Environment (JRE). <br>